A good vocal chain can help remove all the things you don’t want from the vocal and help place your vocal in the sweet spot in your mix.

 Remember with Vocals there’s no one glove fits all.
-However with this chain you’ve covered all the essentials in creating a levelled and great vocal sound that will make them stick out in your mix.
+However with this chain you’ve covered all the essentials in creating a levelled and great vocal sound that will make them stick out in your mix inside of Ableton.

 Check out the video tutorial (left) if you want to see these methods step by step.